cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 **Note:** After the initial end of GoL (146 days since the start of funding or after 200k ATOM has been donated), a 21-day final will occur.
 Of course, the final won't begin straight after the end of the donations, but rather after all the calculations have been done.
 For the final 100 TEUL will be distributed to the participants of the takeoff donation round in proportion to how much each person donated.
 This will allow for the participants of the takeoff round to increase their stakes and take part in playing GoL.
 Of course, the EUL tokens, in this case, are testnet tokens and will be provably burned before the launch of the mainnet.
 However, participants can participate in any discipline for an additional 21 day period and win CYB tokens.

 To read on about how to participate in GoL, where to obtain initial tokens for it and other information, please view the full post in [our blog](https://cybercongress.ai/game-of-links/).

-#### Game of Thrones or GoT
-The idea is to see two of the top communities battle it out in return for more tokens.
-One is ETH and the second is ATOM.
-We have already gifted both of them proportionally to their size (9% overall).
-However, the gift can be seen as bootstrap fuel and had a quadratic equation to it to smooth whale accounts.

-The idea of GoT is to see one community of hodlers trying to outbid the other in return for receiving a larger discount.
-10% of CYB supply is allocated per each competing community.
-100 TCYB to the ATOM community for donating ATOM.
-And an equivalent amount to the ETH community, which will initially receive THC tokens that they can lock during the auction in exchange for CYB tokens (in other words the ETH donators can potentially receive both THC and CYB tokens).
-The game will last for 21 days.

-To test during the testnet we have allocated 1 TEUL and 1 TGOL to the Cosmos and Ethereum communities, respectively, for testing (please see below on value of test tokens).
-Test of Thrones is the zero round of the test~Auction.
-It will last for 10 days.
-During this period Cosmonauts and Etherians can donate their native tokens.
-After that EULs and GOLs will be distributed.

-The game will be monitored on a special page of cyber.page, where people will be able to follow, donate, etc. There will also be 2 Aragon based applications that will allow users to use both GoT and the auction.

 #### cyber~Auction or auction
-The goal of cyber~Auction is to focus on obtaining funds for cyber ~Foundation, the community governed DAO behind the cyber protocol.
-It will take place after the end of the previous games and last for 500 rounds that last for 23 hours each (a little over 479 days).
+The goal of cyber\~Auction is to focus on obtaining funds for cyber\~Foundation, the community governed DAO behind the cyber protocol.
+It will take place after the end of the previous games and last for 888 rounds that last 24 hours each.

-Every round has 1 billion THC is at skate.
+Every round has an equal amoutn of THC at skate.
 The more you donate and the less has been donated by others on that same day the more you can gain.
 After the end of the distribution, participants will be able to unlock their THC tokens and use them as they wish, e.i. transfer, trade, etc. As a result of the auction, the community will have access to all the donated ETH within the Aragon organization.

 One more mega important part of the auction to remember, are the creative powers of THC.
 If you vest your THC tokens for the period of the auction, you will receive 1 CYB token for each locked THC token for the duration of the auction!